-The Board believes that a student should be placed in the grade level and classes that best meet the student's academic needs, after consultation with the student's parent or guardian.
-A student's social and emotional needs will also be considered, to the extent that they affect academic progress.
+The Board believes that a student should be placed in the grade level and classes that best meet the student's academic needs after consultation with the student's parent or guardian.
+A student's social and emotional needs will also be considered to the extent that they affect academic progress.
 Although the District will first consider placing students in grade levels or classes with students of similar age, age will not necessarily be the determining factor.
-Further, any student's placement may be adjusted by the principal or designee as needed, after consultation with the student's parent or guardian.
+Further, the principal or designee may adjust any student's placement as needed after consultation with the student's parent or guardian.
 Students receiving special education services will be placed in accordance with the law.
-The decision of the building principal regarding student placement and transfer of credit may be appealed to the superintendent.
-The superintendent's decision may be appealed to the Board.
+The building principal's decision regarding student placement and credit transfer may be appealed to the Superintendent.
+The Superintendent's decision may be appealed to the Board.